Two Engineering Technology units provided funding to examine impacts of COVID-19

-Dr. Haley Murphy, associate professor and program coordinator for FEMP, is part of a team of researchers from different institutions examining how a pandemic, such as COVID-19, affects emergency management situations.
+Dr. Haley Murphy, associate professor and program coordinator for FEMP, is part of a team of researchers from different institutions examining how a pandemic affects emergency management situations.
 For example, how would a pandemic impact hurricane evacuation or tornado relief efforts.

 “During Hurricane Laura, a lot of people chose to evacuate to family or friends’ houses,” Murphy said.
 “But how do you make that decision during a pandemic?
 Are there fears of spreading or coming into contact with a virus that otherwise were taking precautions to avoid?”